 The total protection per owner per member company is $500,000 for all annuity contracts.
 As a result, if an individual owned three $200,000 annuities with the same insolvent insurance company, the individual would have total New York Guaranty Corporation coverage of only $500,000.
 The value in excess of this statutory coverage limit would be eligible for submission as a policyholder claim in the receivership, and the annuity holder may receive distributions as the company's assets are liquidated by the receiver.

 Protection can be provided in one of several different ways.
 For example, a financially sound insurer may take over the troubled company's policies and assume the responsibility for continuing coverage and paying covered claims.
 The New York Guaranty Corporation may provide coverage directly by continuing the insurer's policies or issuing replacement policies with other guaranty associations.
 In some situations, the New York Guaranty Corporation may work with other state guaranty associations to develop an overall plan to provide protection for the failed insurer's policyholders.
 The amount of protection provided and when you receive it may depend on the particular arrangement worked out for handling the failed insurer's obligations.

-For group life or group health insurance issued by a New York licensed life insurer, state law allows the guaranty association to continue your coverage only for a limited time: 180 days from the date the insurer was placed under an order of liquidation.
+For group life or group health insurance issued by a New York licensed life or health insurer, state law allows the guaranty association to continue your coverage only for a limited time: 180 days from the date the insurer was placed under an order of liquidation.
 This time period may be extended under certain circumstances.